 The freelancers I've watched adapt well aren't using AI to replace their expertise.
 They're using it to amplify it.

-A copywriter I know who specializes in fintech uses ChatGPT to generate five structural options for any brief in about ten minutes, then spends the rest of her time on the one that actually works — refining voice, adjusting argument, applying the industry knowledge that makes the piece credible.
+A copywriter who specializes in fintech uses ChatGPT to generate five structural options for any brief in about ten minutes, then spends the rest of her time on the one that actually works, refining voice, adjusting argument, applying the industry knowledge that makes the piece credible.
 Her output per week is up.
 Her quality is up.
 Her hourly rate is up.
-Her clients don't know exactly how the sausage is made, and they don't need to.
+The AI handles the scaffolding.
+She handles the judgment.

 That's the model that's working: AI handles the first draft, the structure options, the research summary.
 The expert handles everything that requires judgment.